-Once you got used to filling those out, then add some color, washi decoration or bullet journal doodles if you feel like.
+Once you got used to filling those out, then add some color, washi decoration, or bullet journal doodles if you feel like it.

-Bullet journaling tips: Concentrate first on the information than on the aesthetics, that way you will build the foundation habit of your bullet journal that can also be used for when you feel inspired.
+Bullet journaling tip: Concentrate first on the information rather than on the aesthetics, that way you will build the foundation habit of your bullet journal that can also be used when you feel inspired.

 Make journaling a habit

-One common thing that you see often between successful bullet journal lovers is that they use they bullet journal regularly.
+One common thing that you see often between successful bullet journal lovers is that they use the bullet journal regularly.

 When we start a new hobby or learn something new we all get excited and give it a lot of our time.
 But as time passes you can get uninspired and forget about it.